 More oat flour recipes

-- Or try these applesauce and oat flour muffins.
-They’re freezer-friendly and perfect for a make-ahead breakfast or snack.
+- These vegan applesauce muffins are freezer-friendly and perfect for a make-ahead breakfast or snack.

-- This stuffed mushrooms recipe calls for oats instead of bread crumbs.
+- This vegan stuffed portobello mushrooms recipe calls for oats instead of bread crumbs.

 Oat Flour Cake